timescale/pgai/docs/vectorizer-worker.md

 1. **Run the vectorizer worker**

-    After you [define a vectorizer in your database](/docs/vectorizer.md#define-a-vectorizer), you run a vectorizer worker to generate and run your embeddings:
+    After you [define a vectorizer in your database](/docs/vectorizer.md#define-a-vectorizer), you run a vectorizer worker to generate and update your embeddings:

     1. Set the connection string to your self-hosted database and the API key for the external embeddings provider as environment variables: